xpliu16/COVID_prediction/COVID_caution1.md

 The meaning of caution may have evolved during the pandemic.
 For instance, many people may have dispensed with outdoor masking but returned to indoor masking following the nadir of caution in July 2021.
 They may consider visiting a library with masks on or indoor dining with proper ventilation and distance between tables to be low risk.
 Also, as we get the hang of post-COVID living, the application of caution may require less information seeking.
 Perhaps people already have their favorite masks and locations for safe dining and search volumes may decline due to the reduced need for information.

+[Part II](https://xpliu16.github.io/COVID_prediction/COVID_caution1.html) of this project attempts to make use of this caution index in forecasting.